Sonar (company): Acquisitions

 In May 2020, Sonar acquired code security testing company RIPS Technology to work together on the development of Static Application Security Testing (SAST) tools, which gives developers a tool to improve their software security.

 In October 2024, Sonar acquired Structure101, which focused on code structure analysis.
 By merging Structure101 into Sonar's SonarQubeServer and SonarQube Cloud, the latter came to enable the identification of potential structural issues as code is written, not in later review cycles.

 In December 2024, Sonar agreed to acquire Tidelift to gain access to third-party open-source code for integration into its static code analysis tools.
+Tidelift was founded in 2017 to help support smaller open-source projects with new business models and partnerships and published reports on the state of open-source software maintenance.

 Sonar acquired AutoCodeRover in February 2025 to integrate agentic AI into enterprise software development.
 AutoCodeRover is an AI agent for program improvement that analyzes existing codebases using abstract syntax trees, in addition to combining large language models with fault localization techniques developed by NUS researchers.

 Products

 Sonar provides code quality and code security products to detect maintainability, reliability and vulnerability issues on 30+ programming languages including Python, Java, C#, JavaScript, C/C++, and COBOL, as well as well as frameworks, and infrastructure technologies, with over 6,000 rules, including taint analysis for security.
 It integrates with DevOp platforms, including GitHub, Bitbucket, Azure, and GitLab.

 The company offers three products: SonarQube Server, SonarQube Cloud, and SonarQube for IDE.

 SonarQube Server is an open core self-hosted code quality and security solution that integrates into developers' enterprise environment.
 SonarQube Server revolves around correcting and preventing code errors at the start of the development process.

 SonarQube Cloud is a SaaS solution that focuses on increasing the quality and security of both human-developed and AI-assisted code.
 It is an open source analysis solution and code review tool that integrates into cloud DevOps platforms and extends CI/CD workflow.

 SonarQube for IDE is an integrated developer environment extension for static analysis that allows for organizations to find and fix errors in real-time.
 SonarQube provides contextual suggestions on how to fix these issues as well.